kota7/ggshow/README.md

 # By default, we use 'Rscript' as the command to run R code.
 # If this is not a valid command on your environment,
 # specify by set_rscript function.
-from ggwrap import config, set_rscript
+from ggshow import config, set_rscript

 set_rscript("/usr/bin/Rscript")
 print(config.rscript)